Nadia22ST3/Testare_Manuala/nosugershop_jira.md

 - ST3NR - 32 - PRIORITY HIGH, SEVERITY MEDIUM
 - ST3NR - 33 - PRIORITY HIGH, SEVERITY MEDIUM
 - ST3NR - 34 - PRIORITY HIGH, SEVERITY MEDIUM
+Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.

 ### 1.7 Test Completion
 As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team